harsha-simhadri/big-ann-benchmarks/t1_t2/README.md

 ### Measuring_Your_Algorithm

-Now you can analyze the results by running (sudo might be required):
+Now you can analyze the results using plot.py.
+Sudo might be required here.
+To avoid sudo, run `sudo chmod -R 777 results/` before invoking these scripts.
 ```
 python plot.py --algorithm [your_team_name] --dataset deep-1B
 ```